yusufemreozden/axon-strategy/README.md

 # 📈 AXON — Strategic Trend Detection System

+🛡️ Note: This repository contains a redacted version of the AXON engine.
+Key logic blocks are intentionally excluded or obfuscated to protect the strategy’s proprietary nature.

 AXON-ST is a precision-engineered trading strategy tailored for adaptive trend recognition and optimal trade execution.
 Designed with a hybrid structure, the system selectively combines multiple filters, custom smoothing, and dynamic price logic to identify high-quality trading opportunities.